delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Make it 1 page.
 If you customise your CV per job, you should only ever need 1 page.
 If you have 15+ years of experience, 2 pages are okay, but 1 page is preferable.

+Elon Musk's CV is [one page](http://uk.businessinsider.com/elons-musk-resume-all-on-one-page-2016-4).

-I've read somewhere that an recruiter will spent 7 seconds on your CV but I think this sounds a little too optimistic.
+I've read somewhere that an recruiter will spend 7 seconds on your CV but I think this sounds a little too optimistic.
 Do you know when you're at work, filling out some boring paper work or being forced to read something?
 If you were given the option of not reading something and it looked boring within the first 1 - 2 seconds, you wouldn't carry on.
 Same with recruiters.
 If your CV looks boring, full of boring information, they're not going to bother and spend those 7 seconds on your CV.

 Use a CV template and fill it out.